List of neutral site Canadian Football League games

-The Canadian Football League (CFL) has played numerous neutral site games in its history – i.e. games outside of both teams' home cities.
+The Canadian Football League (CFL) has staged numerous neutral site games, played outside of both teams' home cities, over its history.

-Several Canadian football games have been staged in the United States – the earliest was in 1909, and the most recent was in 1995 during the league's short-lived US expansion.
+Several neutral site Canadian football games have been staged in the United States – the earliest was in 1909, and the most recent was in 1995.

-In the 2005 preseason, and regular seasons of 2010, 2011, 2013, 2019, 2022 and 2023, games in Atlantic Canada were billed as Touchdown Atlantic.
+In the 2005 preseason, and the regular seasons of 2010, 2011, 2013, 2019, 2022 and 2023, games where played in Atlantic Canada which were billed as Touchdown Atlantic.
 In the 2024 regular season, a game branded as Touchdown Pacific was held in Victoria, British Columbia, between the BC Lions and Ottawa Redblacks.

 In 2013, the Hamilton Tiger-Cats played most of their season in Guelph, Ontario, due to the construction of Tim Hortons Field at the site of their former home Ivor Wynne Stadium.

 In 2015, CFL games were moved to locations including Fort McMurray, Alberta, as some stadiums were used for the Women's World Cup, Pan-American Games and baseball playoffs.

-The Toronto Argonauts and BC Lions will relocate home games during the 2026 season, due to their stadiums hosting games for the 2026 FIFA World Cup.
+The Toronto Argonauts and BC Lions relocated home games during the 2026 season, due to their stadiums hosting the 2026 FIFA World Cup.
+The Lions will play two home games in Kelowna, while the Argonauts will play three home games in their opposing team's stadium, rather than a neutral site.